 4. Idaho

 Idaho has an estimated 10,000 to 12,000 moose population, ranging from the North’s heavily timbered forests to the Snake River Plain in the South.
 While some populations are declining in Northern Idaho, the moose population is expanding its range into the south-central regions of the state.
+One of the key factors driving population declines in parts of the state is the spread of parasites.
 To hunt moose in Idaho, you must apply for a controlled hunt tag.

 5. Maine

 Maine has the second-largest moose population in the U.S and the highest in the lower 48 states.
 The population is estimated at 60,000 to 70,000 animals, a significant increase from the 2,000 animals in the early 1900s.
 The state currently has a moose management goal to maintain a healthy population while providing hunting and viewing opportunities.
+Unfortunately, moose in Maine are heavily impacted by diseases spread by ticks, with many moose calves not making it through their first year.
 Hunting moose in Maine is popular, with around 50,000 applications for the 2,000 to 3,000 moose permits the state typically issues.

 6. Massachusetts